dabeng/resume/resume.md

 - Topic Share

-In Beijing Redhat, it's my pleasure and duty to update the colleagues's understanding of js frameworks, js libraries and js itself.
+It's my pleasure and duty to update the colleagues's understanding of js frameworks, js libraries and js itself.

 - Medium